sib-swiss/containers-introduction-training/docs/course_material/day2/2_introduction_snakemake.md

 * Chain rules together
 * Run a Snakemake workflow

-## Exercises
+## Structuring a workflow

+It is advised to implement your code in a directory called `workflow` (more information about this in the next series of exercises).
+You are free to choose the names and location of files for the different steps of your workflow, but, for now, we recommend that you at least group all outputs from the workflow in a `results` folder within the `workflow` directory.

 !!! warning "A small reminder about conda environment"
     If you try to run a command and get an error such as `Command 'snakemake' not found`, you are probably not in the right environment.
 To list them, use `conda env list`.
 Then activate the right environment with `conda activate <env_name>`.
 You can deactivate an environment with `conda deactivate`.
 To list the packages installed in an environment, activate it and use `conda list`.

-### Structuring a workflow

-It is advised to implement your code in a directory called `workflow` (more information about this in the next series of exercises).
-You are free to choose the names and location of files for the different steps of your workflow, but, for now, we recommend that you at least group all outputs from the workflow in a `results` folder within the `workflow` directory.
+## Exercises

+This series of exercises will bear no biological meaning, on purpose: it is designed to show you the fundamentals of Snakemake.

 ### Creating a basic rule

 Rules are the basic blocks of a Snakemake workflow.
 A **rule** is like a recipe indicating how to produce a specific **output** .
 The actual application of a rule to create an output is called a **job**.
 A rule is defined in a Snakefile with the _keyword_ `rule` and contains _directives_ which indicate the rule's properties.

-To create the simplest rule possible, you need at least two _directives_:
+To create the simplest rule possible, we need at least two _directives_:

 * `output`: path of the output file for this rule
 * `shell`: shell commands to execute in order to generate the output

-You will see other directives later in the course.
+We will see other directives later in the course.

 **Exercise:** The following example shows the minimal syntax to implement a rule.
 What do you think it does?
 Does it create a file?
 If so, how is it called?